Keyfactor/godaddy-cagateway/README.md

     		"NumberOfCertDownloadRetriesBeforeSkip": "2", //Default=2, Minimum=0, Maximum=10

+		// NumberOfTimeoutsBeforeSyncFailure is the total number of timeouts all GoDaddy
+		//  API requests can return during a sync before the sync will fail with an error "NumberOfTimeoutsBeforeSyncFailure": "2", //Default=100, Minimum=0, Maximum=5000

 		// MillisecondsBetweenCertDownloads is the amount of time, in milliseconds a sync
 		//  operation will wait between GoDaddy API download requests.
 This is necessary
 		//  because GoDaddy places a 60 API request per minute limit on most accounts.